AaronWatters/H5Gizmos/doc/README.md

 <h2>
 <a href="Running/README.md">
-Configuring, Starting, and Running a Gizmo
+Configuring and Running a Gizmo
 </a>
 </h2>

 The
 <a href="Running/README.md">
-Configuring, Starting, and Running a Gizmo
+Configuring and Running a Gizmo
 </a>
  section describes how to statically configure a Gizmo, how to start the primary component of a Gizmo,